elbartl/audio_status/README.md

 # audiostatus
-## Simple script to automatically detect raspberry pi soundcard playback status to power on/off audio gear
+## Simple script to automatically detect raspberry pi playback status to power on/off audio gear

-This is solution, I created couple years ago, to avoid switching on/off my amplifier each time audio playback is started and stopped on my network raspberri pi player.
-To do so script  checks `/proc/asound/card*/*p/*/status` for sound state.
-If `state: RUNNING` that means something is sending audio through sound card and audio gear needs to be powered on accordingly.
-Script activates relay connected through rasperry pi gpio port to allow audio to go through external gear.
+Script created couple years ago, to avoid switching on and off amplifier each time audio playback is started or stopped on my network raspberri pi player.
+To do so script  checks `/proc/asound/card*/*p/*/status` for `state: RUNNING`.
+When detected (something is sending audio through sound card) audio gear needs to be powered on accordingly.
+Script activates relay connected through rasperry pi gpio port to allow audio to pass through external gear.

 Tested on the following boards: raspberry pi 1b, rasberry pi 4b raspberry pi zero, bananapi m1, banana pi pro.
-It should work on others too
+It should work on others too.
 I have used it on raspberry pi os (both 32bit and 64bit), bananian and armbian.

 ### Use case